bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 Long‑term growth is also strong, with sectors like exploitation (16% CAGR) and construction (11% CAGR) leading the way.

-**What this means:**
+this means:
 - These sectors match Dajcom’s strengths.
 - Growing construction supports appliance demand.
 - Growing commerce supports food and beverage distribution.
 - Strong logistics supports regional operations.

-3. Foreign Direct Investment: Strong Global Confidence FDI is one of Panama’s strongest signals.
+ Foreign Direct Investment: Strong Global Confidence FDI is one of Panama’s strongest signals.

-$403M total FDI (2017–2023)
+- $403M total FDI (2017–2023)

-~500% CAGR
+- -500% CAGR

-Growth stabilizing around 35–36%
+- Growth stabilizing around 35–36%

 This shows that global companies are not only entering Panama — they are expanding their investments.

-What this means:
 Panama offers a business‑friendly environment with good infrastructure and clear rules.
 This reduces risk for Dajcom and supports long‑term planning.

-4. Regional Insights: Where Economic Activity Is Concentrated Economic activity is not spread evenly.
+Regional Insights: Where Economic Activity Is Concentrated Economic activity is not spread evenly.
 It is concentrated in a few high‑value regions:

-Panamá — economic center, retail hub
+- Panamá — economic center, retail hub

-Colón — logistics and Free Trade Zone
+- Colón — logistics and Free Trade Zone

-Panamá Oeste — fast‑growing industrial and residential area
+- Panamá Oeste — fast‑growing industrial and residential area

-Chiriquí — rising commercial and agricultural region
+- Chiriquí — rising commercial and agricultural region

 Partner‑country data shows strong ties with the US, Colombia, Canada, and Europe, reinforcing Panama’s global connectivity.

-What this means:
 Dajcom should anchor operations in Panamá and Panamá Oeste, use Colón for import/export, and consider Chiriquí for future manufacturing.

-5. Key Indicators: A Healthy, Expanding Economy
+### Key Indicators: A Healthy, Expanding Economy
 Across the dashboards, the indicators point in the same direction:

-GDP CAGR (2018–2022): 3%
+- GDP CAGR (2018–2022): 3%

-Sector CAGR (1996–2022): 6%
+- Sector CAGR (1996–2022): 6%

-FDI CAGR (2017–2023): 500%
+- FDI CAGR (2017–2023): 500%

-Total GVA (2018–2022): $324K
+- Total GVA (2018–2022): $324K

-**What this means:**
 Panama’s growth is broad‑based, not dependent on one sector.
 This creates a stable environment for long‑term investment.